laher/kc/README.md

 ## Background

-kc is a wrapper around a kubernetes utility called 'kubectl'
+kc* are wrappers around a kubernetes utility called 'kubectl'

 It simplifies a few operations which I tend to use a lot